Cardiac Enzyme Studies

 - Determine whether you are having a heart attack

-or a threatened heart attack (unstable angina) if you have chest
+or a threatened heart attack (unstable angina) if you have symptoms such as chest

 pain, shortness of breath, nausea, sweating, and abnormal electrocardiography

 - Check for injury to the heart from other causes, such as an infection.

 How To Prepare